29next/developer-docs/docs/apps/guides/building-your-first-app.md

 3. Make sure you have access to a store you plan to use for development - you will use this in later steps.

-### Create Your App

-1. Inside your Partner Account, navigate to Apps and then Create App.
-Follow the form to create your first app, don't worry about the App name and details, you can change this later.

-2. After creating your App, you'll be able to see your App details.
-Take note of your `Client ID` as it will be used to connect your local machine to the app on 29 Next.

-3. Add your development store to the "Development Stores" section.
-This will ensure that your app is automatically pushed to your development store for review and testing.

 ```mdx-code-block

 import DevelopmentStore from '@site/_snippets/_offer-development-store.mdx';